 Donald Warne is associate dean for diversity, equity, and inclusion at the University of North Dakota School of Medicine & Health Sciences.
 Warne, an Oglala Lakota, is one of two American Indians to be a medical school associate dean.

-He will speak in the program track Ethics, Values, and Health at Aspen Ideas: Health.
+He spoke in the program track Ethics, Values, and Health at Aspen Ideas: Health.

 American Indians and Alaska Natives (AI/ANs) have among the worst health status and greatest under-representation in the healthcare workforce in the United States.
 The concern regarding low AI/AN student enrollment and underrepresented physician workforce is reflected in numerous reports that show disparate data for AI/AN health outcomes, access to health services, health professions student enrollment, and provider workforce.
 In addition, the goal of creating a culturally diverse and culturally competent physician and healthcare workforce capable of meeting the health needs of diverse racial and ethnic backgrounds is hindered for AI/ANs by low numbers of physicians, medical, and health professions students.
 The estimated 5.2 million AI/ANs in the 2010 US Census have worse health status as compared to other Americans.